 High doses of people, mostly from emergency workers and liquidators, have caused or may cause 4 thousands of additional deaths from long-term effects of radiation.

 Nevertheless, these figures are significantly less than the number of victims attributed to the Chernobyl disaster by public opinion.

 Initially, it was stated that in the process of preparing and conducting the experiment, the operating personnel made a number of violations and mistakes, and it was these actions that became the main cause of the accident.

 However, then this point of view was revised and it turned out that most of these actions were not violations or did not affect the development of the accident.

 6. The crash of Boeing 747 near Tokyo, Japan

 The crash of Boeing 747 near Tokyo is one of the largest aviation accidents in the world.

-12 August 1985, the airliner Boeing 747SR-46 of Japan Air Lines Airlines (JAL) made an internal JAL 123 flight en route Tokyo-Osaka, but 12 minutes after takeoff, lost a vertical tail stabilizer.
+On August 12, 1985, a Boeing 747SR-46 of Japan Air Lines (JAL) made a domestic flight JAL 123 on the Tokyo - Osaka route, but 12 minutes after takeoff lost its vertical tail stabilizer.